ARAVINDs2002/LoRA-Fine-Tuning-for-Face-Identity-Preservation-Stable-Diffusion-/README.md

   </tr>
 </table>

-Only **one representative image per experiment** is shown here for visual comparison.
-Batch outputs are evaluated numerically and reported in the results table below.
+---

-## Training Data (Sample Images)
+## My Training Photos (Just Some Samples)

-Below are a few **sample images from the real dataset** used to fine-tune the LoRA.
+Here are a few of the actual photos I used to train the model.
-These images show variations in lighting, angle, and expression.
+You can see they've got different lighting, angles, and expressions.

 <table>
   <tr>